 One of fashion’s few superstar stylists and the creative director of Interview magazine, Templer is at the top of the styling field.
-Templer came to industry-wide renown during his time as creative director of Arena Homme Plus, and through his work at French and Italian Vogue and W. For more than a decade, Templer's work has appeared on the pages of the aforementioned publications, plus Pop, W, V, and The New York Times with photographers including Steven Meisel , David Sims , Craig McDean and Fabien Baron .
-He has long-standing relationships with clients including Valentino, Sacai, Alexander Wang , Tommy Hilfiger and Calvin Klein .
+Templer came to industry-wide renown during his time as creative director of Arena Homme Plus, and through his work at French and Italian Vogue and W. For more than a decade, Templer's work has appeared on the pages of the aforementioned publications, in addition to Pop, W, V, and The New York Times, collaborating with a number of high-profile photographers such as Steven Meisel, David Sims, Craig McDean and Fabien Baron.
+He has long-standing relationships with clients including Dior, Sacai, Alexander Wang, Moncler and Tommy Hilfiger.

 Templer told Industrie, “I was always really into clothes, and that led me to get a Saturday job in a menswear store in London called Woodhouse.
 Working there, I started going to clubs and my taste in music started to broaden, and began following style magazines like i-D, Blitz and mainly The Face, as well as sometimes British Vogue.”

-Meisel continues to call upon Templer to style Italian Vogue today, the pair are prolific collaborators at the magazine.
-In addition Templer is a creative consultant at Sacai, has styled both the men’s and women’s Valentino campaigns and shows for the last three years, and completed campaigns for Coach, J Brand, Tommy Hilfiger and Belstaff.
+Meisel continues to call upon Templer to style Italian Vogue today; the pair are prolific collaborators at the magazine.
+Templer is also an a creative consultant at Sacai, and styles campaigns and shows for Dior, Coach and Tommy Hilfiger .